- Suggested short URL for this page = bit.ly/oatp-conventions

 - Sometimes the piece you want to tag is online but does not have a deep link or unique URL.
 For example, some journals publish all the articles for a given issue in a single large file.
 To tag an article in a journal like that, tag the issue-level file, use the title of the article in the "title" field of the bookmarklet, and use the "description" field to say something like "Scroll to p.
 71" or "The article begins on p.
 71."

 - Also see the section on online v. offline items below.

 - When an item has a working DOI-based URL, please replace the standard URL in the bookmarklet with the DOI-based URL.

 - Example: If you want to tag the article at this URL, http://www.emeraldinsight.com/journals.htm?articleid=17085210&show=abstract, then replace that URL in the bookmarklet with this URL, http://dx.doi.org/10.1108/02640471311312375.

-- When an article displays its DOI but doesn't display a pre-built DOI-based URL for you to copy, you can create the DOI-based URL by appending the DOI to http://dx.doi.org/
+- When an article displays its DOI but doesn't display a pre-built DOI-based URL for you to copy, you can create the DOI-based URL by appending the DOI to this root, http://dx.doi.org/

 - But beware: Not all articles with DOIs have working DOI-based URLs.
 If you have time, please test the DOI-based URL.

 - When a journal has a special issue on an OA-related topic, try to tag all the relevant articles individually.